Migrating to Relx

 Fix it

-If it's your repo, you can update the repo's .app.src
+If it's your repo, you can update the repo's .app.src with the right

 dependencies.
 If it's not, you can open a pull request.